AnchalAgrahari/python-learning/DataStructure/intro.md

 like stacks uses LIFO(Last In First Out)

-ALGORITHM : An algoritm is the step by step unambiguous instruction to solve the problem. we have 2 criteria for judging the merits of the algorithm : 1: correctness , 2: efficiency
+ALGORITHM : An algoritm is the step by step unambiguous instruction to solve the problem. we have 2 criteria for judging the merits of the algorithm :
+1. **Correctness** – Does it solve the problem accurately?
+2. **Efficiency** – Does it do so using minimal time and space?

-ANALYSIS/GOAL  of Algorithim : helps to detremine which algo is more efficient mainly in term of time and space  factor but also in other( memory,developer effort etc)
+ANALYSIS/GOAL  of Algorithim : The goal of algorithm analysis is to determine which algorithm is more efficient, mainly in terms of:
+        - **Time complexity**
+        - **Space complexity**

+It may also involve other factors like:

+- **Memory usage**
+- **Developer effort**
+- **Readability / maintainability**

 RUNNING TIME ANALYSIS

 HOW TO COMPARE ALGO :